sara-nl/clouddocs/gpu-attach.markdown

 sudo systemctl start apt-daily.service && sleep 60 && sudo reboot
 ```

-* Check the version of your kernel headers with `uname -r`.
+* Check the version of your kernel with `uname -r`.
 If you have a version newer than 4.4.0-64, continue installing the GPU drivers for the chosen GPU type, otherwise repeat the previous step.
 ```bash
 4.4.0-83-generic
 ```